-Also known as external respiration (see respiration), the movement of air through the conducting passages between the atmosphere and the lungs.
+Ventilation, also known as external respiration (see respiration), is the movement of air through the conducting passages between the atmosphere and the lungs.
 The air moves through the passages because of pressure gradients that are produced by contraction of the diaphragm and thoracic muscles.

 Air, like other gases, flows from a region with higher pressure to a region with lower pressure.
 Muscular breathing movements and recoil of elastic tissues create the changes in pressure that result in ventilation.
 Pulmonary ventilation involves three different pressures: